Economics

 Can enroll if Level is Undergraduate

-ECON 499 Directed Research 1 to 3 Credit Hours
+ECON 499 Directed Research 1 to 4 Credit Hours

 Independent study under the direction of a faculty supervisor in advanced topic areas.
 Normally must be elected on the "pass/fail" option, in which case it does not count toward credit hour requirement for concentration.
-Special consideration for the A through E grading option must be approved by members of the Economics discipline.
+Special consideration for the A through E grading option must be approved by the Economics discipline.
 In all cases students must have faculty supervisor's permission to register.

 Restriction(s):